key4hep/EDM4hep/doc/differences_wrt_lcio.md

 ### CellID in `TPCHit` and `RawTimeSeries`

 The `TPCHit` in LCIO corresponds to the `RawTimeSeries` in EDM4hep.
-The `TPCHit` only has a 32 bit CellID in LCIO, but uses the same `uint64_t` as all other times for the `RawTimeSeries` in EDM4hep.
+The `TPCHit` only has a 32 bit CellID in LCIO, but in EDM4hep, `RawTimeSeries` uses the same `uint64_t` cell ID as other types.

 ## Floating point differences in `ReconstructedParticle`